What new mothers should be eating after giving birth? A wholesome blend of easy recipes that are delicious and the best postpartum meals for recovery.

 Postpartum meal ideas with quick recipes

-Some of the Indian recipes are quite healthy for postpartum recovery.
-You can make them fast either in the instant pot or use a regular pot.
-The ingredients that are used are healing and taste absolutely delicious.
+Some of the Indian recipes are quite healthy for postpartum recovery so you can make them fast either in an instant pot or using a regular pot.
+The ingredients that are used are new moms’ healing and taste absolutely delicious.

 Talking about postpartum, make sure you add some of the key foods in the postnatal diet for overall internal and external recovery.

-Diet changes that you should make for postpartum meals
+Diet changes for postpartum meals to make them more nourished

 - Prepare most of your food in Organic ghee or unsalted butter as it is considered to be the healthiest alternative to cooking oils.

-- Do not Consume foods that make you bloated.
+- Do not consume foods that make you bloated for at least the first six weeks.

 - Add food to your diet that makes your bowel movement easy and stress-free.
 One of the significant side effects of taking medications during childbirth is constipation.
-Eating fiber-rich food and taking lots of liquid is extremely important at this point.
+Eating fiber-rich food and taking lots of liquid is extremely important at this point to deal with slow metabolism issues.

 - Avoid spicy food for at least 3 to 4 weeks after giving birth, especially after C-section.